kontent-ai/delivery-sdk-ruby/README.md

 response.item.elements.price.value
 ```

 The `DeliveryItemListingResponse` also contains a `pagination` attribute to access the [paging](https://developer.kenticocloud.com/v1/reference#listing-response-paging "paging") data for the Delivery query.
+This object contains the following attributes:

+- skip
+- limit
+- count
+- next_page

 For example, to access the next page URL you can use:

 ```ruby
 client.items